cedric05/dothttp-runner/README.md

 - properties from editor (add, update, delete, copy, disable all)
 - change environments priority
 - open executed file in seperate tab with content-type
+- creates history entry for requests, can be viewable

 <img src="./demo.gif" >